Spain auction yields rise as bank reform, Greece weigh

 MADRID Spain's short-term debt costs rose on Monday and its benchmark premium over German bonds hit a euro era high, with Madrid's newest banking sector clean-up failing to allay the concerns of investors also unnerved by political deadlock in Greece.

-The Treasury raised 2.9 billion euros ($3.8 billion) in 12- and 18-month Treasury bills, just under the top of the targeted range.
+The Treasury raised 2.9 billion euros (2.3 billion pounds) in 12- and 18-month Treasury bills, just under the top of the targeted range.
 Yields on the shorter paper rose by around a seventh from the last primary auction in April to just under 3 percent.

 Addressing a problem at the heart of the euro zone debt crisis, Spain's government on Friday announced its second financial sector reform in three months to calm market fears that the country's banks face an unbridgeable funding gap.